Special preview on Friday, March 31, 2017

 8pm Doors / 8:30pm Film

-$5-10 donation, sliding scale, no one turned away for lack of funds
+$7 donation, no one turned away for lack of funds

-During his residency at The Lab, choreographer Brontez Purnell created a documentary film and archive exploring the late San Francisco postmodern choreographer Ed Mock.
+During his residency at The Lab, artist Brontez Purnell created a documentary film and archive exploring the late San Francisco postmodern choreographer Ed Mock.

 Ed Mock died in 1986 at the height of the AIDS epidemic; his story continues to engage contemporary conversations.
 Purnell states, “I believe Ed Mock is the missing choreographic link between Alvin Ailey, Anna Halprin, and Bill T. Jones.
 He is my direct predecessor, creatively.
 We – artists, black queers, Bay Area dancers, gay men - have to extract our collective past and create the historical record.”